Thinking beyond borders

 On the assumption that the individual is registered as a non-Greek tax resident and in case of future tax audit, the Greek tax authorities might require tax residency certificates for the individual in order to evidence/support that the individual is tax resident (and therefore subject to tax on the individual’s worldwide income) in another jurisdiction/state.
 An individual who is not in a position to provide the requisite documents will automatically be classified as a Greek tax resident by the tax authorities, who will seek to assess tax on the individual’s worldwide income plus penalties (if applicable) for inaccurate filings (when due).

 The definition of tax residence is introduced on the basis of the Organisation for Economic Co-operation and Development (OECD) Guidelines as of 1 January 2014 onwards.
-The concept of usual (permanent) residence is determined for tax purposes in Greece if someone resides in Greece for more than 183 days in total including their short term stay abroad.
+The concept of usual (permanent) residence is determined for tax purposes in Greece if someone resides in Greece for more than 183 days, cumulatively during any 12-month period, including their short term stay abroad.

 However, respective provision is not applicable in case of individuals who are present in Greece only for tourism, medical, medicinal or equivalent personal purposes on condition that their presence does not exceed the 365 days threshold including their short stay abroad.